LDubya/OpenKeyNav/README.md

 `modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `contextJump`, `horizontal`, `vertical`, or `activation` groups.
-Set `keylabels.contextJump` to `false` to hide configured context-start hints, or set `keylabels.tab` to `false` to hide native Tab and Shift+Tab hints.
+Set `keylabels.contextJump` to `false` to hide configured context-start hints, or set `keylabels.tab` to `false` to hide the native Tab and Shift+Tab context-boundary hints.
 While Shift is held, the `⇧` symbol in every Shift-based label highlights as a pressed key and returns to its normal treatment on release.
 When the focused control owns its arrow keys, structural destinations remain